-(as amended by subsequent Acts up to and including the Finance Act 2012 (including changes relating to self-assessment introduced by Schedule 3 Finance Act 2012))
+(as amended by subsequent Acts up to and including the Finance (No. 1) Act 2013)

 Notes for Guidance

 The information in this document is provided as a guide only and is not professional advice, including legal advice.
 It should not be assumed that the guidance is comprehensive or that it provides a definitive answer in every case.